Streaming PCA for Markovian Data: Experimental Validation

 \section{Experimental Validation}

-In this section, we present experiments conducted to validate the results presented in Section \ref{section:main_results}.
-We design a Markov chain with $|\Omega|=10$ states, where each state has a probability of $\bb{1-\rho}$ to remain in the same state and $\frac{\rho}{|\Omega|-1}$ probability of transitioning to any of the remaining states, for $\rho \in \bb{0,1}$.
-The parameter $\rho$ controls the ease of exploration.
-Smaller values of $\rho$ make it harder to explore new states leading to a longer time needed to mix.
+In this section, we present some simple experiments to validate our theoretical results.
+For more detailed experiments, see the Supplement.
+We design a Markov chain with $|\Omega|=10$ states, where the transition matrix entries $P_{ij}$ equal $\rho/(|\Omega|-1)$ for $i\neq j$ and $1-\rho$ for $i=j$.
+Smaller values of $\rho$ lead to larger mixing times.
 It can be verified that the stationary distribution $\pi = \mathcal{U}\bb{\Omega}$ is uniform over the state-space and $|\lambda_{2}\bb{P}| \approx \bb{1-\rho}$.
-We set $\rho = 0.2$ for figures \ref{fig:online_pca_comparison1}, \ref{fig:online_pca_comparison2} and \ref{fig:online_pca_comparison3}, and vary it in figure \ref{fig:online_pca_lambda_variation}.
+We set $\rho = 0.2$ for Figures~\ref{fig:online_pca_comparison1} and \ref{fig:online_pca_comparison3}, and vary it in Figure \ref{fig:online_pca_lambda_variation}.
+Each point in the plot is averaged over 20 random runs over different Markov chains, datasets, and initialization.